OddPvP/OddPvP/README.md

 ## About Me:

-I am a Developer that made Discord Bots and Websites!
+I am a Developer that makes Discord Bots and Websites!
 - 🔭 I’m currently working on **2 Projects**
 - 📫 You can find me at